-10.2 Multicast receive
+10.3 Multicast receive

-An IP-capable device that wishes to receive multicast data SHALL first ascertain the channel mapping (if any) that exists between a group address and a channel number other than the default channel specified by the NETWORK_CHANNELS register.
+An IP-capable device that wishes to receive multicast data SHALL first ascertain the channel mapping (if any) that exists between a group address and a channel number other than the default channel specified by the METWORK_CHANNELSBROADCAST_CHANNEL register.
 Such a device MAY observe the MCAP advertisements on the broadcast channel for the desired channel mapping(s).

 An intended multicast recipient MAY transmit MCAP solicitation requests in order to request multicast channel owner(s) to broadcast advertisements sooner than the next ten second interval.
 Originators of MCAP solicitation requests SHALL limit the rate at which they are transmitted.
-Subsequent to sending a solicitation request, the originator SHALL NOT send another MCAP solicitation request until 10 seconds have expired.
+Subsequent to sending a solicitation request, the originator SHALL NOT send another MCAP solicitation request until 10 seconds have elapsed expired.

 In either case, if a mapping exists for the group address for other than the default channel, an MCAP advertise message is EXPECTED within ten seconds.
 Upon receipt of an MCAP advertise message that describes one or more channel mappings, the intended multicast recipient MAY receive IP datagrams on the indicated channel number(s) until the expiration time.
-If no MCAP advertise message is received for a particular group address within 10 seconds, no multicast source(s) are active for channel(s) other than the default.
-Either there is there is no multicast data or it is being transmitted on the default channel.